 French comprehensive cancer centres (FCCCs) within our network are at the forefront of therapeutic, scientific and organisational innovation.
 Unicancer is a recognised leader in the field of research, one of our core missions.
 Our network occupies a unique, leadership position in the French medical research context, both in terms of Unicancer’s R&D department or the ones of each individual centre.
 Thanks to these synergies, our expertise is internationally recognised.

-We are the first academic sponsor of clinical trials in oncology in Europe – with almost 7,654 patients included and 63,000 patients recorded in the ESMÉ(1) database.
+We are the first academic sponsor of clinical trials in oncology in Europe – with 22,734 patients included (20,572 in MyPeBS), more than 730 active clinical trials promoted in the network by CLCCs and Unicancer R&D, and 83,000 patients recorded in the ESMÉ(1) database.

 Our Purchasing and innovation access department aims to optimise ordering of goods and services from member Centres, according to a responsible and innovative purchasing policy.
 This purchasing policy shared by all French Comprehensive Cancer Centres aims to improve the performance of facilities, optimise their expenditure and ensure access to innovation as early as possible.